About the Library

 Our extensive print and electronic collections provide access to a wealth of scholarly information through subscription and open access databases, journals, and streaming services.
 Seamless access to our physical and electronic collections is made possible with LibrarySearch, our next-generation Library Management and Discovery System.
 Resources not available locally can be quickly and easily obtained from other libraries through MeLCat or Rapido interlibrary loan.

 The Stockwell Memorial Library (1938) includes quiet and group study spaces, the popular Read Between the Grinds Cafe, the Cutler Center for Student Success, Peer Tutoring, and the United Methodist Church Western Michigan Conference Archives.

-The Seeley G. Mudd Learning Center (1980) houses the Client Services desk, the Library computer lab, quiet and group study spaces, and the College Archives and Special Collections.
+The Seeley G. Mudd Learning Center (1980) houses the Library Services desk, the Library computer lab, the Innovation Lab, quiet and group study spaces, study rooms, and the College Archives and Special Collections.